Last Updated on April 27, 2022 by Res Marty

 - Memory: ★★★★★– 16 GB with expandable memory

-- Pros: Waterproof rating of IPX7, Expanded global navigation system, and multi-band technology
+- Pros: Waterproof rating of IPX7, Expanded global navigation system, multi-band technology, and great internal memory

 As you can see, Garmin takes the second position as well, with the amazing 66 series, this time with the 66sr.
-The 66sr is quite similar to the 66i despite it being a lower version.
-It has the same size screen, memory, battery life, and is waterproof up to 1 meter deep for 30 minutes.
+The 66sr is quite similar to the 66i despite it being a lower version and a great hiking gps.
+This handheld gps unit has the same size screen, memory, battery life, and is waterproof up to 1 meter deep for 30 minutes.
 What makes it unique is that it’s the first outdoor GPS unit to utilize five satellite systems.
 A simultaneous combination of GPS, GLONASS, Galileo, QZSS, and IRSS dramatically improves the accuracy of the device’s mapping capabilities.
 The multi-band technology helps you track your route in particularly challenging environments such as narrow canyons and dense forests.
 Its Bluetooth connectivity allows you to share your tracks, geocaches, and routes with other devices.
 Despite it not having the satellite messaging and SOS, its utilization of 5 satellite systems makes it far more accurate.
 However, this does require the user to carry a charging device due to battery drain.

 Best Budget Handheld GPS